-Since Cancun, there has been little real progress made in this area.
-Conferences in Hong Kong (2006) suspended the Doha Round, with a call for revival several years later in Bali (2013).
+Since Cancun, there has been little actual progress made in this area.
+In Hong Kong (2006), Conferences suspended the Doha Round, with a call for revival several years later in Bali (2013).

 Where are we at with Agricultural Reforms Today (2017)?

 The trade liberalizers and the protectionists continue to disagree over a path forward.
 A new wave of populism and nationalism in the US and UK, the vote by the UK to leave the EU, and calls for EU weakening by a significant minority in France make progress iffy over the next several years.
 The liberal agenda includes: